That Cool, Vintage Denim Jacket Your Favorite Celeb Is Wearing Has A Very Dark Backstory

 Advertisement

 The jackets were a hot fashion commodity in the eighties.
-Flashy and expensive, they were a favorite among celerities.
+Flashy and expensive, they were a favourite among celerities.
 Dolly Parton, Mike Tyson, Brooke Shields, Burt Reynolds — anybody who was anybody wanted to be photographed in one.
-Michael Jackson wore a customized leather version on the cover of the Bad album.
+Michael Jackson wore a customised leather version on the cover of the Bad album.

 “We really thought we were making these jackets for God.
 We did it with zeal,” says Benjamin Risha, who was born into the cult and grew up on on the Alma, AR compound.
 “We really thought we were saving the world by making money for the ministry and spreading its word.”